computationalprivacy/bandicoot/docs/developers.rst

 position         :meth:`~bandicoot.core.Position` a position object ``Position(antenna=13084)``
 ================ ================================ ========================================================================================

-User's records are stored as a list, and can be accessed or modified with the property :meth:`User.records <bandicoot.core.User.records>`.
+Records are stored as a list, and can be accessed or modified with the property :meth:`User.records <bandicoot.core.User.records>`.

 User attributes
 ^^^^^^^^^^^^^^^

-User attributes can be loaded at the same time as his records.
+User attributes are loaded at the same time as the records.
 Attributes are stored in a dictionary that can be access by :meth:`User.attributes
 <bandicoot.core.User.attributes>`: ::